bloodstrawberry/auto-test/README.md

-last !what the money is good! very good!!
+lastlast !what the money is good! very good!!